anastasiia-slv/jabberwocky-sentence-generator/README.md

 4. Implement a function that assigns pseudowords into syntactic categories and adds affixes based on the language's grammar rules.
 5. Implement Jabberwocky sentences creation function based on the language's word order rules.\
 Optional:
-6. Update the GUI to include the new language as an option.
+6. Update the input field to include the new language as an option.
 7. Modify the code to call the appropriate daughter class based on the user's language selection.

 *This project was created by Anastasiia Salova and Ecesu Ürker.*